RocesV/Chlamytina/README.md

 service apache2 start
 ```
 Now you can enjoy the epigenome browser at http://localhost:8080/jbrowse .
 The browser will be available while the container is running so as long as ```docker stop chlamytina_rocesv``` is not executed you
 can acces to jbrowse.
-We recommend to always select refseq track and one of the *Genes tracks (Nuclear, Mitochondrion, Chloroplast).
+We recommend to always select refseq track and one of the .Genes tracks (Nuclear, Mitochondrion, Chloroplast).
 The epigenomic tracks can be displayed by condition (Control, light ...)
-or merged (M-*).
+or merged (M-).

 ### 6. FAQ ###